Draw The Butter: Recreational And Commercial Spiny Lobster Season Opens Aug. 6

 Click here to learn more about bag limits, size limits, where you can harvest, and other regulations.

-Click here to get your recreational license and spiny lobster permit.MORE NEWS: Fourth Stimulus Check: Is Another Relief Payment Coming Soon?
+Click here to get your recreational license and spiny lobster permit.MORE NEWS: ⚠️Weekend Traffic Alert: Westbound Dolphin At NW 107 Avenue Shutdown

 If you are bully netting this season, keep lights directed toward the water and avoid shining them at houses or people along the shoreline.
 Please also be considerate of others by keeping sound levels low when near shoreline residences.